-- Step 1: Hardware Schematic Design: Using the Figure 17 as a guide, integrate the hardware into the system schematic. - Step 2: Following the layout guidelines recommended in the Layout Guidelines section, integrate the device and its supporting components into the system PCB file. - Step 3: Thermal Design: The device has an exposed thermal pad which requires proper soldering.
+- Step 1: Hardware Schematic Design: Using the Figure 8-1 as a guide, integrate the hardware into the system schematic. - Step 2: Following the layout guidelines recommended in Layout Guidelines#none#, integrate the device and the supporting components into the system PCB file. - Step 3: Thermal Design: The device has an exposed thermal pad which requires proper soldering.
 For more information, see Semiconductor and IC Package Thermal Metrics and PowerPAD Thermally Enhanced Package. - Step 4: Develop software: The EVM User's Guide has detailed instructions for how to set up the device, interpret diagnostic information, and so forth.
-For information about control registers, see the Register Maps section. - For questions and support, go to the E2E forums.
+For information about control registers, see Section 7.5.

+For questions and support, go to the E2E forums.